sdss/sdssmeeting.github.io/index.md

-key projects — the Milky Way Mapper, the Local Volume Mapper, and the Black Hole Mapper — that will together observe nearly 6 million stars in the Milky Way and satellite galaxies, 400,000 black holes and galaxy clusters, and 3000 deg^2 of the ionized ISM from APO and LCO!
+key projects — the Milky Way Mapper, the Local Volume Mapper, and the Black Hole Mapper — that will together observe nearly 6 million stars in the Milky Way and satellite galaxies, 400,000 black holes and galaxy clusters, and 3000 square degrees of the ionized ISM from APO and LCO!
 The first public data release was in January 2023 with internal data products now being released to collaboration.
 With these exciting milestones, the collaboration meeting this year will be